bradcordeiro/c4id/README.md

 ### Built With

-This package was built and tested on Node.js 22.12.0.
+This package was built and tested on Node.js 16.20.2.

-The only development dependencies are packages needed for testing and linting, i.e. [Mocha](https://mochajs.org) and [ESLint](https://eslint.org).
+The only development dependencies [Typescript](https://www.npmjs.com/package/typescript) and packages needed for testing and linting, i.e. [Mocha](https://mochajs.org) and [ESLint](https://eslint.org), plus plugins for both.

 ### Setting up Dev